YourOnly-One/content/content/techmagus/ja/c/codebits/diacritics-styling.markdown

 channels = ["techmagus"]
 categories = ["howto", "web"]
-#keywords = [""]
-series = ["diacritics", "diacritical marks", "how to add colors to accent symbols", "how to add colours to diacritical signs"] tags = ["css", "html"]
+keywords = ["diacritics", "diacritical marks", "how to add colors to accent symbols", "how to add colours to diacritical signs"]
+#series = [""]
+tags = ["css", "html"]

 comments = true